 What is the Beer’s List?

-The Beer’s criteria is a carefully reviewed list of medications that are “potentially inappropriate” for older adults, and includes many of the medications that we geriatricians tend to stop or reduce in our patients.
+Technically known as the “American Geriatrics Society Updated Beers Criteria: Medications that Older Adults Should Avoid or Use with Caution,” this is a carefully reviewed list of medications that are “potentially inappropriate” for older adults, and includes many of the medications that we geriatricians tend to stop or reduce in our patients.
 (Seriously, identifying and reducing these medications is a big part of my clinical practice!)

 Although mainly meant to be used as a reference by clinicians, the American Geriatrics Society(AGS) also provides the information in an easier-to-read format here.